condinoaljoseph/design-patterns-typescript/src/Strategy/README.md

 This pattern helps us to achieve two SOLID principle:

 - **Single Responsibility** A class should have only one reason to be changed.
-- **Open-Closed** Should be open for extension, but closed for modification
+- **Open/Closed** Should be open for extension, but closed for modification